devopsadk/gitcommands/git commands.md

 24. git branch -d prod -- Delete the branch here prod branch is deleted this is for deleting local branch
 25. git push origin -d test -- This is to delete remote branch
 ![Alt text](merge.PNG)

+26. cherry pick - We are moving only particular commit id from one branch to other

+    git log --oneline
+    git cherry-pick 204413c 97ffbac

+27. Merge follows the timestamp
+    Rebase follow top of the commit history

+    If you want to merge as per the commit history then follow below steps
+    1. suppose if you want to merge dev branch with master git rebase master git checkout master git merge dev master check using git log --oneline
+28. Squashing -- Process of adding multiple commit id under one commit id